-Apart from stand-alone operation, the DK-2882 can be up-graded to high security Split-decoded operation with a decoder unit DA-2800 or DA-2801.
-The decoder is inside the house with all the input and output installations connecting to it.
-The DK-2882 manages the data in the system with its Data I/O Bus.
-The decoder operates the door lock and the appliances directly according to the commands from the keypad unit.
-This approach prevents the electric door lock or appliance be operated due to sabotage at the external keypad.
+Split-decoded keypad provides overall higher security than the stand alone keypad.
+It consists of a server keypad unit installing outside for human interface and a decoder unit installing inside the house for all the input / output wire installations.
+The two units are linking up with the Data I/O bus.
+The server keypad manages the data while the decoder operates the door lock or appliance according to the commands from the server keypad.
+This approach prevents the door lock or the controlled appliance be operated due to sabotage at the external keypad.